Chiktan: History

+Neglect and natural elements have left the castle in an advanced state of decay.
+It was primarily local people who, over the years, took building materials from the site for their own use.
+This ongoing removal of materials significantly contributed to the ruinous condition of the palace seen today.

 Seeing this neglect, the people of the village started began to use the wood of the fort as resource also, which slowly destroyed it.
 Stories of ghosts were spread to stop people from exploiting the fort.
 As the capital of the Chiktan region, the castle was a significant political center and military fortification, and remains an important symbol of the shared history and culture of the region.